Art workshop journaling + culture in Oaxaca & Puebla, Mexico

 day off: (no class or scheduled field trips) Wednesday, September 27

-airport: arrive @ Oaxaca Xoxocotlan International airport (OAX), depart @ Puebla International Airport (PBC)
+airport: arrive @ Oaxaca Xoxocotlan International airport (OAX), depart @ Mexico City Benito Juarez International Airport (MEX)

 Trip fee, deadline & cancellation: